Skip to content

 WebView Data Monitoring

-To monitor WebView data, integrate the Web Monitoring SDK on the pages accessed by WebView.
+To monitor WebView data, integrate the Web Monitoring SDK in the accessed pages.

-Custom Tag Usage Examples
+Custom Tag Usage Example

 Compilation Configuration Method